AndreMariaDev/kubernetes-gitlab-cicd/README.md

-## Manage GitLab repositories with Terraform
+## Create and Configure GitLab Server

 **Flow of the Steps**